Kupi01/event-management-api/README.md

 **Categories:**
 - Create, read, update, and delete categories
 - Categories have a name and description

+**Attendees:**
+- Create, read, update, and delete attendee
+- attendee have an id and name, and is linked with event id to track.

 **Swagger Docs:**
 - Go to http://localhost:3000/api-docs to see all endpoints